7TH EDITION

 90%

-have commitments to deforestation-free supply chains.
+commit to deforestation-free supply chains.

 IS THE COCOA DEFORESTATION FREE?